anaelm1/Slab-Clock/readme.md

 ## Firmware Overview
 This project is coded in C++ and ran on the arduino IDE.
 The firmware is not 100% written by me.
 I adapted the code from https://github.com/PieSquared/TTTsaboard/blob/main/Firmware/FW.ino#L47C4-L49C7

-## Info:
-This macropad is made as part of the Hack Club Hackpad program!